loldenburg/datalayertest/README.md

 Tealium Functions console and to your destination of choice, e.g. a Google Cloud Function + Firestore for deeper debugging and an influxDB for monitoring.

+## Getting started

+This "getting started" guide of course will not reap any sensible output for you yet.
+You first need to define the actual Event-Name-based tests.
+For this, see the chapters after this one.

+### Tealium iQ

+You need

+1. A Tag which loads the mocha / chai JS libraries
+2. An Extension to run the actual data layer tests

+#### Tag

+The Tag simply loads the Mocha and Chai JS libraries asynchronously and makes sure they are not loaded multiple times on the same page.
+After successful loading, it triggers the Data Layer Tests in the Extension (see next chapter).

+1. Create a new tag of type "Tealium Custom Container" and call it e.g. "MochaChai Data Layer Tests"
+2. Make sure it does not fire on PROD environments and add any load rules that you want it to fire (e.g. "Any Event apart from some Events we do not want to run tests for (yet)")
+3. Save your Tealium Profile (otherwise you cannot edit the tag template).
+4. Go into the tag -> Advanced -> Tag Template.
+5. Paste the code from `tealium-iq/tags/mochachai.js`
+6. Save the tag

+#### Extension

+1. Create an "After Tags" Extension and make sure it is ideally the last one in your execution order.
+2. Add the code from `tealium-iq/extensions/mochachai-iq-extension.js`
+3. Approve the Extension to all environments you want it to run (do not run it on PROD!)
+4. Publish your Tealium Profile.

+### Tealium Functions

+1. Create a Tealium Function of the type "After Processing".
+2. Paste and review the code from `tealium-functions/unit_test.js`
+3. Save and Publish your Customer Data Hub Profile

 ## Event Names

 All tests are triggered by __Event Names__.
 The Event Name is transmitted via the Data Layer variable `event_name`.
 An Event Name is whatever you define it to be.
 An example could be a concatenation (separator: \_\_ (double underscore) of:

 * the Tealium Event ("view"/"link") plus
     * `component_category` + "_" + `component_subcategory`